 Files are delivered directly into your account soon after payment is received and any tax is certification is verified (where applicable).

-Understand the latest market trends and future growth opportunities for the Fast Food industry in Japan with research from Euromonitor International's team of in-country analysts – experts by industry and geographic specialisation.
+Understand the latest market trends and future growth opportunities for the Limited-Service Restaurants industry in Japan with research from Euromonitor International's team of in-country analysts – experts by industry and geographic specialisation.

 Key trends are clearly and succinctly summarised alongside the most current research data available.
 Understand and assess competitive threats and plan corporate strategy with our qualitative analysis, insight and confident growth projections.

-If you're in the Fast Food industry in Japan, our research will help you to make informed, intelligent decisions; to recognise and profit from opportunity, or to offer resilience amidst market uncertainty.
+If you're in the Limited-Service Restaurants industry in Japan, our research will help you to make informed, intelligent decisions; to recognise and profit from opportunity, or to offer resilience amidst market uncertainty.

-This report originates from Passport, our Fast Food research and analysis database.
+This report originates from Passport, our Limited-Service Restaurants research and analysis database.